 Work with your Professor

-Either way, it can’t hurt to reach out and see what options they have for you.
-In some cases, you might find grade discrepancies, which the professor can correct before making their final grade submissions.
 The difference between a D and an F can mean a lot when it comes to your GPA and the overall impact that could have on your financial aid.

-Talk to your family
+Talk to Your Counselor

 Remember, you aren’t the first student to fail a class, and you won’t be the last.
 If it happens, try to make the most of the situation and find out how you can learn from the experience to avoid letting it happen again.
 We all make mistakes; it’s how we learn from those mistakes and pick ourselves back up that makes us successful.